silicium14/peertube_index/README.md

 - Scan metrics
 - Seed status storage with known instance hosts list
 - Scan loop optimization: check node compatibility with Nodeinfo
+- Prevent out of memory when scanning instances with many videos
 - Rate limiting
 - Better looking error and not found pages
 - Status frontend
 - Provide search for unsafe content
 - Zero downtime deploy
 - Staging configuration and provisioning for a prod backup
+- Healthchecks in monitoring

 ### Code enhancements
+- Use alpine linux for docker images
 - Send config file instead of docker image for traefik?
 - Build script and upload script
 - HTTPS on Grafana